 - 5.4 The IJB will take decisions in respect of delegated services for which it has operational oversight. - 5.5 The IJB shall ensure that resources are managed appropriately for the delivery of delegated services for which it has operational oversight, in implementation of the Strategic Plan. - 5.6 The Parties expect the IJB to develop a governance framework to provide itself with a mechanism for assurance and monitoring of the management and delivery of integrated services.
 This will enable the scrutiny of performance and of appropriate use of resources.
-If required, the Parties will support the IJB in the development of this framework. - 5.6 On the date on which functions are delegated to the IJB, criminal justice services shall initially be operationally managed by the Council.
-If, and when, it is identified that criminal justice services are to become the responsibility of the IJB, the Parties shall submit a revision to the scheme for approval. - 5.7 The Chief Officer is accountable to the IJB for the planning and operational delivery of the delegated services and the outcomes they achieve.
-The Parties acknowledge that the Chief Officer's role in operational delivery will represent an important means by which closer integration of services, in accordance with the integration delivery principles specified in the Act, can be achieved. - 5.7.1 The Chief Officer shall be accountable to the Parties in relation to the operational management of some of the delegated services and shall report to the Chief Executives of both Parties in this respect. - 5.7.2 The Chief Officer shall work closely with those other persons who are responsible for operationally managing those services referred to in Part 2 of Annex 1 hereof which the Chief officer is not directly responsible for, to ensure that the outcomes for the delivery of those services are achieved. - 5.7.3 For the avoidance of doubt, the Chief Officer's role in operational delivery shall not displace: - (a) the responsibilities of each Party regarding compliance with directions issued by the IJB; or
+If required, the Parties will support the IJB in the development of this framework. - 5.7 The IJB is responsible for the operational delivery of criminal justice services.

+The IJB is a statutory partner on the Community Justice Group. - 5.8 The Chief Officer is accountable to the IJB for the planning and operational delivery of the delegated services and the outcomes they achieve.
+The Chief Officer will make decisions which, in their opinion, is required to discharge their responsibilities for the planning and operational delivery of these delegated services.
+The Parties acknowledge that the Chief Officer's role in operational delivery will represent an important means by which closer integration of services, in accordance with the integration delivery principles specified in the Act, can be achieved. - 5.8.1 The Chief Officer shall be accountable to the Parties in relation to the operational management of some of the delegated services and shall report to the Chief Executives of both Parties in this respect. - 5.8.2 The Chief Officer shall work closely with those other persons who are responsible for operationally managing those services referred to in Part 2 of Annex 1 hereof which the Chief officer is not directly responsible for, to ensure that the outcomes for the delivery of those services are achieved.

-- (b) the principle that each Party's governance arrangements must allow that Party to manage risks relating to service delivery. - 5.8 For delegated Acute services that the IJB does not have operational oversight of, the IJB shall be responsible for the strategic planning of those services.
-The IJB shall monitor performance of those delegated services in terms of outcomes delivered via the Strategic Plan. - 5.9 NHS Grampian and the Council will be responsible for the operational delivery of delegated services in implementation of Directions of the IJB. - 5.10 The Parties shall provide such information as may be reasonably required by the Chief Officer, the IJB and the Strategic Planning Group to enable the planning, monitoring and delivery of delegated services. - 5.11 NHS Grampian and the IJB will work together to ensure that the planning and delivery of integrated (and non-integrated) hospital services are consistent.
+- 5.8.3 For the avoidance of doubt, the Chief Officer's role in operational delivery shall not displace: - (a) the responsibilities of each Party regarding compliance with directions issued by the IJB; or - (b) the principle that each Party's governance arrangements must allow that Party to manage risks relating to service delivery. - 5.9 For delegated Acute services that the IJB does not have operational oversight of, the IJB shall be responsible for the strategic planning of those services.
+The IJB shall monitor performance of those delegated services in terms of outcomes delivered via the Strategic Plan. - 5.10 NHS Grampian and the Council will be responsible for the operational delivery of delegated services in implementation of Directions of the IJB. - 5.11 The Parties shall provide such information as may be reasonably required by the Chief Officer, the IJB and the Strategic Planning Group to enable the planning, monitoring and delivery of delegated services. - 5.12 NHS Grampian and the IJB will work together to ensure that the planning and delivery of integrated (and non-integrated) hospital services are consistent.